microsoftgraph/uwp-csharp-controls-sample/Microsoft Graph Controls Sample/Assets/README.md

 3. Enter the app name and click "create"
 4. Once the App is created, copy the Application Id to use it later.
 5. Next, add a Platform to the App clicking in "Add Platform" and select "Native Application" tile.
 6. Scroll to the Microsoft Graph Permissions section (by default the User.Read permission is added).
-Add the following permissions: Sign in and read user profile, Read user mail, Send mail as a user, Read user calendars.
+Add the following permissions:
+    >* User.Read
+    >* User.ReadBasic.All
+    >* People.Read
+    >* Files.ReadWrite.All
 7. Finally, save your changes.

 ### Extend the UWP app for Azure AD Authentication